jason5149/angular-scroll-position-demo/README.md

 # angular-scroll-position-demo

-Before run this demo, please make sure you have install node or yarn, after that follow below step:
+Before run this demo, please make sure you have installed node or yarn, after that follow below step:

 1. npm install or yarn install